cf-eli/go-fish/doc/SRS.md

   _REQ-5: Cards dealt to each player_

-  _REQ-6: 52 cards in play, seven in each hand if only two players_
+  _REQ-6: 52 cards in play, seven in each hand

 ## 3.2 Play Instructions